-Before Peyton came along I knew he would require a lot of stuff but just how much he would need and how much would go to waste I wasn’t sure of.
-Every baby is different and I found pretty quickly that some must-needs that I had seen other mom’s talking about weren’t necessarily what our little guy needed, or wanted for that matter.
+Before Peyton came along I knew he would require a lot of stuff.
+But just how much he would need and how much would go to waste I wasn’t sure of.
+Every baby is different.
+I found pretty quickly that some must-needs that I had seen other mom’s mentioning weren’t necessarily what our little guy needed.
+Or wanted for that matter.
 As I write this, Peyton is just shy of 7 months old, where that time went I have no idea.
 I’m going to break down my favourite products to date, what I am still using, what I am no longer using and what I bought and never used.

 Amazon Family allows you to save 20% on diapers.
 Yes, 20%!
 Diapers are always eligible for free two day shipping.
 Since we have Amazon Prime/Family, we pay only $38/month for diapers for our little man with Amazon’s Subscribe and Save program, that’s pretty damn good when you ask me.
-Compared to the Honest Company which also does monthly delivery, however, if you are Canadian that can cost you over $100/month last I checked because of the price difference once it converts from American dollars.
+Compared to the Honest Company which also does monthly delivery.
+However, if you are Canadian that can cost you over $100/month last I checked because of the price difference once it converts from American dollars.

 To find out more about Amazon Prime, Amazon Family and Amazon Subscribe and Save click on the links and it will break down more information for you.

 Typically when I am starting my shopping journey for anything I load three tabs in my browser, Amazon, Walmart, and Babies/Toys R Us (when shopping for our little guy).
-Obviously the tabs differ if I’m shopping for other things but for the sake of this post, let’s stick to baby stuff shall we?
-Once I’ve loaded all three I search the same products for price comparison, 9/10 Amazon is always my best bet, plus I don’t have to leave the house, therefore keeping little man on schedule, therefore, more time for playing and momming.
+Obviously, the tabs differ if I’m shopping for other things but for the sake of this post, let’s stick to baby stuff shall we?
+Once I’ve loaded all three I search the same products for price comparison, 9/10 Amazon is always my best bet.
+Plus I don’t have to leave the house, therefore keeping the little man on schedule, therefore, more time for playing and momming.
 Oh and also more time to do things that are actually fun rather than traipsing through stores trying to get shit done.
 You know, like going to the park, seeing other humans, or going to Starbucks.

 Now that I have my strategies revealed to you, check out some of the things that have been in our arsenal as of yet.
 Again, not claiming to be a know-it-all but some things just get overlooked in the crazy large world that is baby item’s.
 I would like to also add that I am not paid by any of the companies that make any of these products.
 These are all things which I have tested myself on my own free will!

-Since the grass is all the same all over the mat you literally just plop everything on to it and it holds everything in place so easily, no fussing over strategically placing things in a conventional drying rack, plop and go.
+Since the grass is all the same all over the mat you literally just plop everything on to it.
+It holds everything in place so easily, no fussing over strategically placing things in a conventional drying rack, plop and go.
 Plus it’s really cute.
-I personally like having a drying rack specific to little man’s things because I know that way nothing will be contaminated with any left behind food bits and I know that the only dish soap that could have left residue behind is my Green Works soap, or whichever baby-safe one I am using at the time.
+I personally like having a drying rack specific to little man’s things because I know that way nothing will be contaminated with any left behind food bits.
+Also, I know that the only dish soap that could have left residue behind is my Green Works soap, or whichever baby-safe one I am using at the time.

-Dr Brown’s Bottles
+2. Dr. Brown’s Bottles

 Remember back when I said I didn’t really read any parenting books or anything while pregnant?
 Well this is the biggest area that came back to bite me in the ass.
 Peyton quickly developed colic.
 First we started with gripe water, which I will get into later, then ovol drops, then probiotics.
-After doing some research, and talking to my cousin who’s daughter was just two months older than Peyton, who was going through the same thing.
+After doing some research, and talking to my cousin who’s daughter was just two months older than Peyton, and was going through the same thing.
 I quickly deduced that changing out all of his bottles for Dr Brown’s would be the best bet.

-Dr Brown’s Formula Mixer
+3. Dr Brown’s Formula Mixer

 Basically, it’s a large pitcher with a mixing plunger in it that allows you to batch make formula for your little one.
-With this amazing object I went from making every single bottle as he needed it to making his bottles once a day and having them all ready to go when he beckoned for them.
+With this amazing object, I went from making every single bottle as he needed it to making his bottles once a day and having them all ready to go when he beckoned for them.
 If you are formula feeding, buy this.
 Just do it.
 You are welcome.

-Itzbeen Pocket Nanny
+4. Itzbeen Pocket Nanny

-Other features it includes are: a nightlight that stays on for 5 minutes if you do not turn it off, a light that will light up your whole screen at night so you can make sure to press the right button, a locking feature if you have kids that may mess up the timer when you are not looking, or when you have it in your diaper bag, and lastly there is a feature to turn the sounds on and off.
+Other features it includes are a nightlight that stays on for 5 minutes if you do not turn it off.
+A light that will light up your whole screen at night so you can make sure to press the right button.
+A locking feature if you have kids that may mess up the timer when you are not looking, or when you have it in your diaper bag.
+Lastly, there is a feature to turn the sounds on and off.
 You can also set it in the opposite way as well apparently, for it to sound an alarm at your chosen time, that feature I haven’t used because I like to see how long since.
 There are also different colors to choose from and a handy dandy clip on the back to clip it to you, or someone else if you should see fit!

-Swaddle Pods or Woombie’s
+5. Swaddle Pods or Woombie’s

 These bad boys were awesome when Mr. P was teeny little thing.
 They kept him cozy, and were super easy for night time since they were fast for getting him dressed and undressed for diaper changes.
 As he got older and needed more room, and eventually arm freedom we moved up to the wrap versions which have done us very well.
 Keep in mind that once your baby starts rolling to stop using sleep items which restrict their arms.
 Hopefully by that time your baby is big enough to be in the wrap or sack versions anyway, and I’m sure they will be, but just had to throw that in there for safety because I wouldn’t be a mom if I didn’t right!?